 Once the cells are isolated, they must be fixed chemically, which is often performed with preservatives like formalin and glutaraldehyde.
 This freezes the tissues “in time” while also disabling enzymes that would normally break down the cells.
 As such, the tissue is protected from degradation while producing preserved cells that look very similar to their natural state.

-At this step, any labels used to identify your samples might interact with a variety of different chemicals and solvents, such as ethanol, methanol, formalin, toluene and more.
-Therefore, chemical-resistant labels are the ideal choice, with labels that can withstand formaldehyde and formalin solutions being particularly useful at this stage of the procedure.
+At this step, any labels used to identify your samples might interact with a variety of different chemicals and solvents, such as ethanol, methanol, formalin, toluene, and more.
+Therefore, chemical-resistant labels are the ideal choice, with histology labels that can withstand formaldehyde and formalin solutions being particularly useful at this stage of the procedure.

 Sample Dehydration & Clearing